 Learning Progressions Focus Area

 What are learning progressions?
-This overview provides some definitions and links to other learning progressions resources.
+This focus page provides some definitions and links to many learning progressions resources.

 In this Teachers’ College Reading Writing Project (TCRWP) video (11 min.), Alison, the teacher, uses a TCRWP self-assessment tool, deeper questioning, and descriptors within an informational writing learning progression to guide first graders to analyze and improve their writing.